rbtms/termice/readme.md

 <br>Mplayer path, key mappings and css styes can be set up at /etc/termice

 # Build
+- Install dependencies with npm i
-Just run tsc in order to generate src/js folder
+- Run tsc in order to generate src/js folder

 # License
 Copyright (c) 2019 Alvaro Fernandez